Have you been charged with an offence? A guide to appearing in the Magistrates Court

 Visit the court to see how it works

-It is a good idea to try and visit the court before you have to appear before the magistrate to see what happens and learn how the process works.
+It is a good idea to try to visit the court before you have to appear before the magistrate to see what happens and learn how the process works.
 This will help you to feel more confident when your court date arrives.

 How do I plead guilty in court?